aorfanos/autommit/README.md

 Usage of autommit:
   -conventional-commits-type string
-        Will add the provided type to the commit message (default "feat") -openai-api-key string
+        Will add the provided type to the commit message (default "feat") -git-config-path string
+        Will set the git config path (default "~/.gitconfig") -git-mail string
+        Will set the git email
+  -git-user string
+        Will set the git user
+  -max-chars int
+        Will set the max characters for the commit message (default 80) -openai-api-key string
         OpenAI API key
   -path string
         Path to the git repository (default ".")
-  -pgp-sign
+  -pgp-key-path string
-        Will sign the commit with the default PGP key (default true) -sign-commits-with-message string
+        Path to the PGP key
+  -sign-commits-with-message string
         Will add the provided message to the long commit message (default "Created by autommit 🦄") -t string
-        Alias of --conventional-commits-type
+        Alias of --conventional-commits-type (default "feat") -version
+        Will show the version of autommit
 ```

 ### Demo